 Pelvic floor exercises are moves that tighten the muscle of the pelvic floor.
 To do this, imagine you are urinating and squeeze to stop the urine flow.
-This squeeze is the contraction of the pelvic floor.
-It is thought that this helps to maintain your core.
+This squeeze is the contraction of the pelvic floor, it helps to maintain your core.

-There is the Tupler technique, which is a series of exercises that aims to treat significant abdominal separation with some success reports.
+There is the Tupler technique, which is a series of exercises that aim to treat significant abdominal separation with some success reports.

 In some cases of severe separation that have not responded to exercise and moderating issues like weight, constipation, etc., surgery is an option.